MIT-LCP/mimic-code-paper/main.md

 Technology for Economic and Clinical Health Act has catalyzed the transition of hospitals and care institutions from paper based systems to electronic ones \[?\].
-Vast quantities of digital data are now routinely collected by modern hospital monitoring systems, especially so in intensive care units (ICUs) where patients require close observation.
+Vast quantities of digital data are now routinely collected by modern hospital monitoring systems, even more so in intensive care units (ICUs) where patients require close observation.
 There is optimism that increasing availability of large scale clinical databases will offer opportunities to overcome many of the challenges